-Do you need to arrange a dignified funeral at an affordable cost?
+Do you need to arrange an affordable direct cremation service?
 We have put together this article to help you understand how you can save money arranging a funeral.
-In fact, you can arrange a simple, direct cremation for just $696!
+In fact, you can arrange a simple, direct cremation for just $995!

 Cremation vs. burial?